tomhiggins/BishBashBosh/README.md

 find /directory/where/your/music/is/ -name "*mp3">playlist.m3u | ip="$(ip addr | grep 'state UP' -A2 | tail -n1 | awk '{print $2}' | cut -f1 -d'/')" | cvlc --no-auto-preparse -I http --http-password CHANGEME --http-host $ip --http-port 8088 --sout-keep --sout='#duplicate{dst=gather:std{access=http,mux=mpeg1,dst=:8085},dst=display,select="novideo"}' -LZ --no-auto-preparse --album-art=0 -q  playlist.m3u

- - You should run this in a directory where yo have rights to read and write files
+ - You should run this in a directory where you have rights to read and write files
  - Change **/directory/where/your/music/is/** to the directory path where the music stash you want to stream is kept.
    - This code will go into the directories under the main music directory as well.
  - The code grabs all the names of the mp3 files and writes that into a file named **playlist.m3u**